 - 1. Quality of faculty and instructional programs;

 - 2. Affordable tuition and fees;

 - 3. Diversity of academic programs;

 - 4. Small, friendly campus;

 - 5. Faculty dedicated to teaching as a first priority;

 - 6. Convenience to commuter students;

 - 7. Cooperative nursing program with York Technical and USC College of Nursing;

 - 8. Class schedules convenient for working adults;

 - 9. Situated in a low cost-of-living area;

-- 10. Availability of Bachelor of Liberal Studies (BLS); and,
+- 10. Availability of 4-year degree programs (such as BLS, BOL, BSN); and,

 - 11. Distance Learning program.

 II.
-10. Performance improvement systems
+10. PERFORMANCE IMPROVEMENT SYSTEMS